yuanxzo/EDWav/README.md

 Advanced evaluation method for diffuse waveform

 # **Reference**
-> Bo Yang, Haoran Meng, Ning Gu, Xin Liu, Yehuda Ben-Zion, and Xiaofei Chen.
+> Bo Yang, Haoran Meng, Ning Gu, Xin Liu, Xiaofei Chen, and Yehuda Ben-Zion.
 2023.
-Quantitative Evaluation of Diffuse Wavefield: An Efficient Frequency Domain Methodology and Its Applications in Seismic Imaging.
+A Frequency Domain Methodology for Quantitative Evaluation of Diffuse Wavefield with Applications to Seismic Imaging.
 In preparation.